This is Part II.

 Warm up with easy articulations of the wrists and fingers.
-Do these when you need a break from writing or typing.
+For example, do these when you need a break from writing or typing.

-Next, slow body circles.
+Next, do slow circles.
 90 degrees of weighted wrist extension is a prerequisite.

 Next, sit back in forearm stretch.
 Add a small bend in your elbows.
 You should feel this in the muscles - not the joints.

-Then, flip the wrists.
-You can make this more active by gently pressing up and down.
-This can be intense - proceed slowly.
+Flip the wrists.
+Make this more active by gently pressing up and down.
+These can be intense - proceed slowly.

 If you want to make these (much!) more difficult, do them in a push-up / plank position.